TuhermanofeoDrx/OptiStrap/README.md

-instala bloxstrap in github.com/pizza boxer or sobre in Linux mint
+install bloxstrap in github.com/pizza boxer or sobre in Linux mint